Tucumcari station: Decline and current operations

 Starting in the 1950s and 1960s, the number of passengers going through the station declined as with the popularity of rail transport due to the car and airlines.
 This affected the Rock Island heavily and the number of trains going through the station went down.
 In 1967, the Imperial, which has stopped at the station along with the Cherokee, were discontinued.
 This meant the only train serving the station was the Golden State, which was discontinued a year later and ending passenger service to Tucumcari.
 After the passenger trains left, it was still used by the railroads as a yard office and division point office.
 However, in 1980, the Rock Island was broken up due to bankruptcy and the Southern Pacific gained full responsibility of the station building.
 The station building deteriorated slowly during the 1980s.

 In 1996, the Southern Pacific was acquired by the Union Pacific Railroad, which donated the building to the city of Tucumcari in 2002.
-Restoration work on the station began and was completed in 2015, and now the Tucumcari Railroad Museum now occupies the station building.
+Restoration work on the station began and was completed in 2015, and the Tucumcari Railroad Museum now occupies the station building.

+In Film

+In the classic 1965 Sergio Leone western, For A Few Dollars More, the film opens with Mortimer (Lee Van Cleef), a bounty hunter, riding a train and pulling the emergency brake (cord) to force it to stop at the Tucumcari station.